-There were three actors, Waj Ali playing Ali, Deli Segal playing Dahlia and Kai Spellman playing several roles including Ali’s interrogator and Dahlia’s brother Asher.
-The scene in which Dahlia and Ali first meet is quite something.
-It involves Dahlia bravely standing up to Ali and his slingshot and then being precociously intelligent while Ali gawks at her and attempts to win her favour with buffoonish desperation.
+The play has three actors, Waj Ali playing Ali, Deli Segal playing Dahlia and Kai Spellman playing several roles including Ali’s interrogator and Dahlia’s brother Asher.
+The scene in which Dahlia and Ali first meet involves Dahlia bravely standing up to Ali and his slingshot and then being precociously intelligent while Ali gawks at her and attempts to win her favour.
 That sets the tone for much of the play.
-Ali vacillates between love-struck buffoon and some Arab pride posturing that allows for the all too expected twist at the end.
+Ali vacillates between love-struck buffoon and some Arab pride posturing that allows for the twist at the end.

 Ali’s favorite book is, wait for it, Alf Leila w Leila and specifically Aladdin.
 And then Dahlia tells him about Shakespeare, and he says, “Sheikh Sbeir, he is a sheikh?”
 This got a hearty laugh from the audience.
 In case you were wondering, yes, Romeo and Juliet is referenced, with Ali practising his memorisation of Sheikh Sbeir while Dahlia coaches him patiently.
 Later, Ali begs to be made “Jew-ish” and then parrots prayers like he is Tarzan to Dahlia’s civilizing Jane.
 Ostensibly, the begging to be made Jewish is for “transportation purposes”.
 However, that pragmatic line does not account for Ali’s constant pleading with Dahlia not to leave him.
 It does not account for the quite unbelievable line that he finds Dahlia in her soldier uniform “sexy.”
 It does not explain his saying that he wants to go to Jaffa no longer to see the old house that belonged to his family but just in the hope of bumping into the wondrous Dahlia.